How to Make a Ribbon Wreath

 Amy at Living Locurto – Christmas Centerpiece

-I am going to share today how to make a ribbon wreath.
+What do I love about this ribbon wreath?
 I love that this craft project is easy, inexpensive, and fairly fast.
 Plus it looks great for Christmas door decor (or window decor) anywhere inside your home.

 I had some ribbon in my craft room and I found the rest on Amazon.
 Originally I was going to include some green ribbon for leaves.
 But I changed my mind.